Preparing for Camp

 4. Drive slowly being alert for staff, campers and families walking about.

 5. When you arrive at camp, you will be greeted at the main gate and directed through camp to the luggage drop off area.
-Rookie Camp parents can unpack their camper if they would like to.
+Junior Camp parents can unpack their camper if they would like to.

 6. You will then drive to the Gillespie Gym where you will sign your camper in, meet your camper’s cabin counselors, and have the opportunity to meet other Highlander staff to ask questions concerning forms, off camp trips, camper accounts, etc…